michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/04_updating_terminal.md

 `C:\Users\<user>\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\LocalState\rootfs`

-4. If you want to create your own custom command line prompt you can check out [bashrcgenerator.com](http://bashrcgenerator.com) or [ezprompt.net](http://ezprompt.net) and use the code that provides instead of the code here.
+4. If you want to create your own custom command line prompt, you can check out [bashrcgenerator.com](http://bashrcgenerator.com) or [ezprompt.net](http://ezprompt.net) and use the code that provides instead of the code here.

 ### Installing Software

 Before we can dive in and start coding, we should add in some software that will help us streamline the entire process.
-This next section will explain how to install 3 very common pieces of software, and will also cover the different situations you may encounter while using the two File Systems.
+This next section will explain how to install three very common pieces of software, and will also cover the different situations you may encounter while using the two File Systems.

 [Click Here](05_VSCode_Node_GIt_install.md) to move to the next section!